The64thGamer/cheeseepedia/content/wiki/january-2002-show.md

         1.   ['Let Me Be There'](https://en.wikipedia.org/wiki/Let_Me_Be_There)
         2.   ['On The Road Again'](https://en.wikipedia.org/wiki/On_the_Road_Again_(Willie_Nelson_song))
 8.  **Intermission 4**
-    1. CEC TV ID - 'Cow Abduction'
+    1. CEC TV ID - 'Cows'
     2. VeggieTales - 'The Pirates Who Don't Do Anything'
     3. Monkey Ninjas - Episode 1
     4. CEC TV ID - 'Rocket'

 ## Live Shows:

-**During this time live shows would be on separate VHS tapes for MMBB based stores.**
+**Live Shows would be on separate VHS tapes for Existing Stage stores.**

 - Land of 1000 Dances
 - Chuck E Says 2002